The best 4th of July sales to shop ahead of the holiday | CNN Underscored

 - Amerisleep: Mattresses are 30% off with code AS30, plus get up to $239 in free gifts with your purchase.

-- Arhaus: Hand-crafted furniture and decor is now on sale through July 5 for Arhaus’$2 4th of July promotion.
+- Arhaus: Handcrafted furniture and decor is now on sale through July 5 for Arhaus’ Fourth of July promotion.

 - Ballard Designs: The home decor brand is now offering up to 20% off sitewide.